Tony Boy: Umile, Nostalgia (export) and Going Hard 3 (2022–2024)

 In 2022 Tony Boy became better known, collaborating on singles such as "Ronaldinho" by Digital Astro and "DEM" by Kid Yugi together with Artie 5ive.

 During 2023 he released the singles Hot, Progressi and Diretto al Top, taken from his third album Umile, released on July 7, 2023, which featured rappers Artie 5ive, Shiva, Vale Pain, Kid Yugi, Frah Quintale, Nerissima Serpe and Digital Astro.
 On October 20th, a deluxe version of Umile was released, containing five bonus tracks, which allowed the album to reach ninth position in the Italian Album Charts.
 The album was subsequently certified platinum.

 He later participated in the singles "Rock'n Roll" by Sick Luke, "Prova Del 9" by DrefGold, "Paninaro" by Astro featuring Artie 5ive and "Moon" by Ava featuring Capo Plaza, which reached the top of the Italian Singles Chart.

 On December 22, 2023 he released his second EP Export, which contained seven songs later included in his fourth studio album Nostalgia (export), released on February 23, 2024 and containing fourteen songs and only one featuring, Artie 5ive on the title "Fortuna".
 The album debuted at the top of the Italian album charts and was certified gold.

 In the following months of 2024 he released the singles "Leanin'", "Respiro", "Il tempo cura", "Cerchio" and "Etc.", the latter in collaboration with American rapper Nardo Wick, and on October 29 he released on his YouTube channel a performance of the Acoustic versions of two unreleased songs at the Palazzo Visconti.
 The five singles and two tracks were later included on his fifth album Going Hard 3, released on December 6.
 The album featured rappers Kid Yugi, Shiva, Frah Quintale, Capo Plaza, Anna, Artie 5ive and Nardo Wick, while the productions were handled, among others, by Wairaki, Kiid, SadTurs and Finesse.

-2025-present: Uforia
+2025–present: Uforia

-In the first months of 2025 he released the singles Wet (featuring Glocky), Uragano, Isolato e Step (featuring Lazza), all of which anticipated the release of his third studio album Uforia.
+In the first months of 2025 he released the singles "Wet" (featuring Glocky), "Uragano", "Isolato" and "Step" (featuring Lazza), all of which anticipated the release of his fifth studio album Uforia.

-He also appeared as a featured artist on A casa by Boro, Ayahuasca by Simba La Rue and Anno fantastico by Luchè.
+He also appeared as a featured artist on "A casa" by Boro, "Ayahuasca" by Simba La Rue and "Anno fantastico" by Luchè.

-On 27 June 2025 he released Uforia, his third studio album, which features Astro, Guè, Glocky, Kevin Mopao, Lazza, Simba La Rue, Shiva, and Thasup.
+On 27 June 2025 he released Uforia, his third studio album, which featured Astro, Guè, Glocky, Kevin Mopao, Lazza, Simba La Rue, Shiva, and Thasup.